VTrelat/BasicCompiler/README.md

 Our language is a simplified version of C with fewer commands.
 It is strongly and statically typed and the user can choose among a large variety of types (`int` and `char`).
 Some commands may vary, such as `printf` (`putOnScreen`), `return` (`giveMeBack`) and `scanf` (`getMeVar`).

-> `getMeVar` seems to be broken in some cases for the moment.

 Single line comments `//` and multiline comments `(*` `*)` are supported.

 Pointers and multi-pointers are supported with and declared with the `*` operator just like in C, one may also dereference their variable with the `&` operator.